cwvecchione/Coursework-Full-Stack/README.md

 ## MERN-Record-List
 One of my ealiest React apps, a simple record list app that was created using MERN (MongoDB, Express, React, Node.js).

+## E-Commerce-Site-UI
+This is a mock e-commerce site styled using Semantic UI.

 ## GithubUserSearch
 GitHub user search application built in Angular.
 Allows a user to login, input search terms, and receive results from the GitHub RESTful API.